-- Prepare and maintain agendas and meeting minutes for the MPO Policy Committee, Technical Committee, Alternative Transportation Committee, and other public meetings where/when staff attends to provide technical assistance. - Holding and attending public hearings and informational workshops / open houses / meetings. - Preparing and using citizen surveys and questionnaires. - Developing and disseminating non-technical or informational reports and seeking feedback from these reports. - Developing "press releases" and notifying the press of all meetings, agendas, and important transportation issues prior to decisions on these issues. - Maintaining an open meeting format for all MPO meetings and allowing input from the general public on all issues during those meetings.
+- Prepare and maintain agendas and meeting minutes for the MPO Policy Committee, Technical Committee, Alternative Transportation Committee, and other public meetings where and when staff attends to provide technical assistance. - Hold and attend public hearings and informational workshops, open houses, and meetings. - Prepare and use citizen surveys and questionnaires. - Develop and disseminate non-technical or informational reports and seeking feedback from these reports. - Develop "press releases" and notify the press of all meetings, agendas, and important transportation issues prior to decisions on these issues. - Maintain an open meeting format for all MPO meetings and allowing input from the general public on all issues during those meetings.
 Where and when applicable, the MPO will follow the overall objectives of following Context Sensitive Solutions (CSS), which is a public participation process that seeks to engage stakeholders and the general public through early, frequent and meaningful communications.
-All meetings of the MPO follow the requirements, regulations, and statues of the Illinois Open Meetings Act. - Maintaining open, accessible offices, and, from these offices, answering questions and requests in person or by telephone from the general public, the press and other special groups. - Continuing to develop and maintain the MPO webpage, which now is available on via the RPC website, www. r1planning.org.
-This web site has all the transportation planning documents and other related MPO information.
-This web site is continually being updated.
-Important notices, links to current projects, meeting agendas, and other relevant information is also regularly updated on the website homepage.
-One of the goals is to continue making the site as user-friendly as possible promoting public review of documents and questions to MPO staff on transportation planning initiatives.
-Additionally, information regarding MPO meetings and planning initiatives are posted to the RPC website http://r1planning.org. - Further incorporate the use of social media, marketing materials and newsletters in public involvement and participation efforts for MPO transportation planning processes /documents.
+All meetings of the MPO follow the requirements, regulations, and statues of the Illinois Open Meetings Act.

+- Maintain open, accessible offices, and, from these offices, answering questions and requests in person or by telephone from the general public, the press, and other special groups. - Continue to develop and maintain the MPO webpage, which now is available on via the RPC website, www. r1planning.org. - Further incorporate the use of social media, marketing materials and newsletters in public involvement and participation efforts for MPO transportation planning processes and documents.

-The MPO will continue to ensure that the currently adopted PPP and LEP documents, which prescribes and schedules the primary MPO public involvement and participating activities, meets the current federal and state guidelines and regulations.
+The MPO will continue to ensure that the currently adopted PPP and LEP documents nmeets the current federal and state guidelines and regulations.
 The MPO will monitor these documents and update them accordingly to the requirements of the FAST Act and future transportation planning legislation.